Eastern-style sabers from the 16th-17th centuries

 The wooden, leather-covered handle is wound with silver wire.
 The entire surface of the silver-gilt knob cap is filled with the Arabic inscription “There is no hero but Ali, there is no sword except the Zülfikar”.

 The decor, z.T. consisting of perennial flowering perennials, is cut.
-This Hungarian saber probably came as a piece of spoils in the possession of a janissary, who had attached to the Knauf the popular with the Janissaries inscription.
+This Hungarian saber probably came as a piece of spoils in possession of a Janissary, who had attached to it the Janissaries’ inscription.
 It belonged to the equipment of a Turk in 1602, Emperor Rudolph II sent on 23 February as a gift to Elector Christian II of Saxony.
 In 1719 it was exhibited on the occasion of the wedding of the son of Augustus the Strong as a weapon of the “Bassa” (Pasha) on a wax figure.”